 \subsection{Embedding}

-The idea of embedding discrete urn models in continuous time branching processes goes back at least to Athreya and Karlin (\cite{AK}).
-A description is given in Athreya and Ney (\cite{AN}, section 9).
-The method has been recently revisited and developed by Janson (\cite{Jan}).
+The idea of embedding discrete urn models in continuous-time branching processes goes back at least to Athreya and Karlin \cite{AK}.
+A description is given in Athreya and Ney \cite{AN}, Section 9.
+The method has been recently revisited and developed by Janson \cite{Jan}.

-We define the continuous time Markov branching process $(U^{CT}(t), t\geq 0)$ as being the embedded process of $(U^{DT}(n), n\geq 0)$.
-Following for instance Bertoin (\cite{Bertoin}, section 1.1), this means that it is defined as the Markov chain in continuous time whose jump rate at any nonzero point $(x,y)\in\g N^2$ is the finite (probability) measure given by the transition probability of the discrete time process (Formula~(\ref{probasTransition})).
-One gets this way a branching process whose dynamical description in terms of red and black balls in an urn is the following.
-In the urn, at any moment, each ball is equipped with an $\rond E xp(1)$-distributed\footnote{ For any positive real $a$, $\rond E xp(a)$ denotes the exponential distribution with parameter $a$.} random clock, all the clocks being independent.
-When the clock of a red ball rings, $a$ red balls and $b$ black balls are added in the urn; when the ringing clock belongs to a black ball, one adds $c$ red balls and $d$ black balls, so that the replacement rules are the same as in the discrete time urn process.
+We define the continuous-time Markov branching process $(U^{\mathit{CT}}(t), t\geq0)$ as being the embedded process of $(U^{\mathit{DT}}(n), n\geq0)$.
+Following, for instance, Bertoin \cite{Bertoin}, Section 1.1, this means that it is defined as the continuous-time Markov chain having as jump rate, at any nonzero point $(x,y)\in\mathbb{N}^2$, the finite measure given by the transition probability of the discrete-time process [formula (\ref{probasTransition})].
+One gets this way a branching process having the following dynamical description in terms of red and black balls.
+In the urn, at any moment, each ball is equipped with an $\mathit{\mathcal{E}xp}(1)$-distributed\footnote{ For any positive real $a$, $\operatorname{\mathit{\mathcal{E}xp}}(a)$ denotes the exponential distribution with parameter $a$.} random clock, all the clocks being independent.
+When the clock of a red ball rings, $a$ red balls and $b$ black balls are added in the urn; when the ringing clock belongs to a black ball, one adds $c$ red balls and $d$ black balls, so that the replacement rules are the same as in the discrete-time urn process.

-The successive jumping times of $(U^{CT}(t), t\geq 0)$, will be denoted by
+The successive jumping times of $(U^{\mathit{CT}}(t), t\geq0)$, will be denoted by

 The $n$th jumping time is the time of the $n$th dislocation of the branching process.
-The process is thus constant on any interval $[\tau _n,\tau _{n+1}[$.
+The process is thus constant on any interval $[\tau_n,\tau_{n+1}[$.